Business Process Mapping for Improvement

 The ONE Problem Business Process Maps Should Always Uncover

-There is one small problem with processes in businesses;
+There is one small problem with processes in businesses and organisations;

-people change them - often to try and make them better but often with unintended consequences.
+Processes Change!
+People Change Them – every day, mostly in small ways, often to try and make them better, for them but often with unintended consequences.

-- Work takes different times, depending on who does it - due to their training on or knowledge of the process and who changed it,
+2. Work takes different times, depending on who does it – due to their training on or knowledge of the process, the software and who changed it,

-- Work is produced to different quality standards, again depending who completes the process.
+3. Work is produced to different quality standards, again depending who completes the process.
+Meaning that the costs of delivering the work are different.

 What does that mean for YOU and your CUSTOMERS?

-If you can't do the above then it's likely you've introduced risk into your business, with that comes costs.
+If you can’t do the above then it’s likely someone has introduced risk into your business, with that comes costs.

 You've also introduced variation which means the customers can't receive your best service, not the one you want anyway.